 In Jade, a “yellow pages” service, provide by a specialized agent called Directory Facilitator, allows agents to publish descriptions of one or more services they provide in order that other agents can easily discover and exploit them.

-Figure 3
+Figure 3 Yellow Pages Service

 In order to publish a service an agent must create a proper description (as an instance of the DFAgentDescription class) and call the register() static method of the DFService class.
 An agent wishing to search for services must provide the DF with a template description.
-The result of the search is a list of all the descriptions that match the provided template.
+The result of the search is a list of all Agent Descriptions that match the provided template.
 The service implementation, in other words, the actual job, or jobs, an agent has to do is carried out within “behavious”.

 In Zeus, agent library components are also used to implement standard “utility” agents, such as an agent name server, which provides a white-pages facility for agent address look-up; a facilitator agent, which provides a yellow-pages facility through which agents find other agents capable of performing a task; a database proxy agent (DB), whose sole function is to store and retrieve messages from proprietary databases on demand from other agents, and a visualiser agent.
 The utility agents fulfill a support role in their society and can be used in any application without modification.
 Zeus adapts the Belief-Desire-Intention architecture, and the concrete service implementation is very abstract at high level, consisting of the following activities: